leonw774/MyMidiModel/README.md

 3. Run `./pipeline.sh {corpus_config_filename} {bpe_config_filename} {training_config_filename}` to do everything from pre-processing to model training at once.
    - You can add `--use-existed` at the end of the command to tell `pipeline.sh` to just use the existing data.
    - The config files are placed in `configs/corpus`, `configs/bpe` and `configs/train`.
-   - You can recreate our experiment by running `experiment*.sh` files.
+   - You can recreate our experiment by running `experiment_script/*.sh`.

 ## Configuration Files (`configs/`)

 - Files in `configs/corpus` are parameters for `midi_to_corpus.py` and `make_arrays.py` (`MAX_TRACK_NUMBER`, `MAX_DURATION`, etc.)
-- Files in `configs/bpe` are parameters for `bpe/learn_vocabs` (implementation of Multi-note BPE)
+- Files in `configs/bpe` are parameters for `bpe/learn_vocabs` (implementation of Multi-note BPE).
-- Files in `configs/train` are parameters for `train.py`
+- Files in `configs/model` are parameters for `train.py` and `evaluate_model*`.
-- Files in `configs/test` are lists of relative paths of midi files to be used as test files in datasets.
-They are referenced as a parameter in files of `configs/corpus`.
+- Files in `configs/split` are lists of paths, relative to each dataset root, of midi files to be used as test set and validation set of the datasets.
+Their path are referenced as a parameter in files of `configs/corpus`.
-- Files in `configs/eval_midi_to_piece_paras` are a parameter for `evaluate_model.sh` and `evaluated_model_wrapper.py`.
-They are referenced as a parameter in files of `configs/train`.
+- Files in `configs/eval_midi_to_piece_paras` are a parameter for `evaluate_model.sh` and `evaluate_model_wrapper.py`.
+Their path are referenced as a parameter in files of `configs/train`.
 We don't set it though cause the default is written in the code, but if you want a different parameter you can make a new file and reference the path.

 ## Datasets (`data/midis/`)

 The datasets we used, SymphonyNet_Dataset and lmd_full, are expected to be found under `data/midis`.
-However, the path `midi_to_corpus.py` would be looking is the `MIDI_DIR_PATH` and `TEST_PATHLIST` set in the the corpus configuration file.
+However, the path `midi_to_corpus.py` would be looking is the `MIDI_DIR_PATH` and `TEST_PATHS_FILE` set in the the corpus configuration file.
 So it could be in any place you want.
 Just set the path right.

 ## Corpus Structure (`data/corpus/`)